citp/privacy-policy-historical/a/as/asi/asiasat.com.md

 In accordance with the Ordinance, you have the right to access and/or correct the personal information held by AsiaSat about you.
 Should you wish to do so, please write to us at :

 **Asia Satellite Telecommunications Company Limited**

-17/F, The Lee Gardens
+19/F, Sunning Plaza
-33 Hysan Avenue
+10 Hysan Avenue
 Causeway Bay
 Hong Kong
 Tel: (852) 2500 0888 Fax: (852) 2500 0895